 The principal role of the Board of Fisheries (BoF) is to conserve and develop the fishery resources of Alaska.
 The Board achieves its mission in part by setting seasons and regulations for the state's subsistence, commercial, sport, guided sport, and personal use fisheries.
 The BoF also establishes policy and provides management direction for the state's fishery resources.
 The BoF is charged with making allocative decisions, and ADFG is responsible for management based on those decisions.
 General precepts are established by the BoF and incorporated into regulation.
-The long-term objectives for Alaska's commercial salmon fisheries are primarily established through three policy statements, incorporated into state regulation, Title 5 Alaska Administrative Code, by the BoF: 39.220 Policy for the Management of Mixed Stock Salmon Fisheries23 39.222 Policy for the Management of Sustainable Salmon Fisheries24 39.223 Policy for State-wide Salmon Escapement Goals25.
+The long-term objectives for Alaska's commercial salmon fisheries are primarily established through three policy statements, incorporated into state regulation, Title 5 Alaska Administrative Code, by the BoF: 39.220 Policy for the Management of Mixed Stock Salmon Fisheries33 39.222 Policy for the Management of Sustainable Salmon Fisheries34 39.223 Policy for State-wide Salmon Escapement Goals^{35.}

-3.2. /3.2.1 Management measures should limit excess fishing capacity, promote responsible fisheries, take into account artisanal fisheries, protect biodiversity and allow depleted stocks to recover.
-Excess fishing capacity shall be avoided and exploitation of the stocks remains economically viable.
+3.2.
+Management measures should limit excess fishing capacity, promote responsible fisheries, take into account artisanal fisheries, protect biodiversity and allow depleted stocks to recover.

-Alaska has successfully managed sustained yield of its salmon fisheries since implementation of the limited entry permit system in 197326.
-The Alaska Commercial Fisheries Entry Commission (CFEC) regulates the number of participating fishers, thereby conserving the resource and safeguarding the economic viability of the fishery27.
+Alaska has successfully managed sustained yield of its salmon fisheries since implementation of the limited entry permit system in 197336.
+The Alaska Commercial Fisheries Entry Commission (CFEC) regulates the number of participating fishers, thereby conserving the resource and safeguarding the economic viability of the fishery37.
 Entry into regional salmon fisheries is controlled by the Commission, and the number of permits issued is regulated in accordance with the projected value of each fishery.

-3.2.2 The economic conditions under which fishing industries operate shall promote responsible fisheries.
 While the BoF and ADFG continue to set and adjust biologically-based escapement goals to conserve Alaska's salmon stocks, the limited entry permitting process of the CFEC serves to safeguard the economic viability of dependent fisheries.
-The separation of allocative and conservation responsibilities of the BoF and ADFG Promotes responsible fisheries by balancing resource use and conservation needs.
+The separation of allocative and conservation responsibilities of the BoF and ADFG promotes responsible fisheries by balancing resource use and conservation needs.